Castcloud/Castcloud/README.md

 <script src="https://gist.github.com/basso/0b84947441aeac8c8c2e.js?file=library-casts"></script>

 #### Server logic
 The basic part of this is really straight forward.
 However there are ways to make this more pain free.
 A subscription should be stored on the server as a reference between the user and the cast.
-That way, if two users subscribe to the same cast will they both have the same cast id and the episodes will have the same episode ids.
+That way, if two users subscribe to the same cast will they both have the same `cast id` and the episodes will have the same `episode ids`.
 This will reduce the amount of urls you will need to crawl.

 ### Library/Episodes and Library/Newepisodes
 Both these calls return somewhat similar results.
 What to use depends on your client model.